lmondada/dphil-thesis/content/03_compiler/_index.md

 {{% /hint %}}

-In this thesis, we are mostly preoccupied with problems of _graph rewriting_, i.e. the definition and application of the data required to mutate graphs, as opposed to _graph transformations_.
-As a result, whereas the literature often presents transformation rules first and then derives the set of corresponding graph mutations, our presentation focuses primarily on graph and graph mutation semantics and defers the discussion of rules to {{< reflink "sec-gts-def" >}}.
+Our contributions in the subsequent chapters are mostly preoccupied with problems of _graph rewriting_, i.e. the definition and application of the data required to mutate graphs, as opposed to _graph transformations_.
+This chapter nonetheless considers both, using the mature graph transformation framework as a foundation to define IR rewriting semantics.

 {{< reflink "upper" "sec:gts-sota" >}} starts with a review of previous related work at the intersection of graph transformation software and quantum program